Edema

 Treating the underlying cause of these contributing factors resolves the mechanism of the swelling and allows the body to return to a normal state.
 Many of our patients report a dramatic resolve or reduction after beginning treatment.

-At our Perth clinic of Advanced Functional Medicine we regularly resolve edema in our patients.
-We most commonly investigate and treat gut dysbiosis and bacterial overgrowth, SIBO, intestinal permeability, detoxification pathways, nutrient imbalances, methylation blockages and diet and lifestyle measures.
+At our Perth clinic of Advanced Functional Medicine we most commonly investigate gut dysbiosis and bacterial overgrowth, SIBO, intestinal permeability, detoxification pathways, nutrient imbalances, methylation blockages and diet and lifestyle measures that call all impact edema.

 Resolving these underlying complications allows the body to clear toxins effectively and clear excess fluid from the cells and spaces between the cells.